SJTU-Plus/QG-Attestation-Core/README.md

 # QG-Attestation-Core

-This is util for qgroup applicants attestation.
+This is a util for qgroup applicants attestation.

 ## Setup